Emma-Belg/first-c-sharp/README.md

 Classes and strings are reference types but String is a special case because it behaves like a value type.

-NOTE: LOOK INTO Struct vs Class
+NOTE: LOOK INTO Struct vs Class vs Delegate

+### Class Types
+Classes can have: methods, fields, properties

+### Delegate
+Delegates describe what a method will look like.
+A delegate allows you to define a variable that can point to and invoke different methods.
+But a delegate cannot point to just any method, the method must have a specific shape and structure.

 ## Pass by Reference vs Pass by Value